-Kate made two more changes of clothing today, changing out of her McQueen suit into separates by Singapore’s Raoul.
+Kate made two more changes of clothing today, sporting separates by Singapore’s Raoul this afternoon.

 After this morning’s activities the Duke and Duchess visited Queenstown, the first government housing estate built in Singapore, it is named after Her Majesty.